 The Foundation collaborates with other non-profit, advocacy and government organizations to advance smoking cessation and harm-reduction science and technology.
 It also serves as a convener of research, dialogue and ideas to reduce smoking globally, while monitoring, evaluating and helping to address the impact of reduced smoking rates on agriculture and economics.

-The Foundation has secured initial funding of approximately US$80 million annually over the next 12 years, beginning in 2018, from Philip Morris International (PMI).
+The Foundation has secured initial funding of US$80 million annually for 12 years, beginning in 2018, from Philip Morris International (PMI).
+The pledge agreement provides the Foundation with substantial, sustainable resources to pursue its goal of a smoke-free world in a fully independent manner.
 The Foundation is seeking and expects to receive funding from other sources as well.

-The public is welcome to review the Foundation’s certificate of incorporation and bylaws at the links below.
+The public is welcome to review the Foundation’s certificate of incorporation, bylaws and pledge agreements at the links below.
 You are invited to comment on the documents and on the Foundation’s activities through the contact page of this website.